wp-plugins/wp-slimstat-dashboard-widgets/readme.txt

 1. Mobile view, to keep an eye on your stats on the go

 == Changelog ==

+= 3.0.2 =
+* Fixed: using the new libraries available in WP SlimStat 3.3 (thank you, pepe)

 = 3.0.1 =
 * Fixed: fatal error when WP SlimStat was deactivated (thank you, [R4C](http://wordpress.org/support/topic/fatal-error-cant-log-into-wp-dashboard))